 Do you love to write?
 Or perhaps it’s something you always wanted to try but never got around to?
-Well, this is the perfect opportunity: put your writing skills to the test for the chance to win a free place at ICPS 2019, in the beautiful city of Cologne!
+Well, this is the perfect opportunity: put your writing skills to the test for the chance to win a free place at ICPS 2020, in the beautiful city of Puebla!
 Your article will also be published in the journal of IAPS: jIAPS.

 All you have to do is write a physics related article, in 500-700 words.
 It could be about a particular physics experiment; a weird new (or old) theoretical concept; research that’s going on at your department; or even some research that you worked on yourself.